ChaoticAkantor/CARPG/README.md

 Can summon friendly Xen Creatures based on maximum bio reserve via a menu.
 Can be controlled with Sven NPC keybinds and teleported to you or destroyed on command.
 They can be also be killed or teleported from the menu.
-Teleporting pulls them around you in a circle and updates their HP from any gained levels.
+Teleporting pulls them around you in a circle.
-Manually killing them does not refund any cost, only reserve.
+Manually killing them does not refund any cost, only restores reserve.
-All three minion types should attempt to eat other dead creatures to regain their lost health.
+All three minion types should attempt to eat dead enemies to regain their lost health when not in combat.
 Their health and damage scales with level.
 Any XP (frags/score) they gain is sent to you instead.
 Can be healed with medkit.
 Can be revived.